 Cording is a common side-effect that develops after surgery for breast cancer.

 It feels like a tight, painful cord or web of ligatures that run from the mastectomy wound or drain wounds via the armpit and upper arm to the hand.
 Cording can also run across your chest.
-It develops right after surgery or even weeks or months afterwards.
+It develops right after surgery or even weeks or months afterward.

 Cording is also known as axillary web syndrome or AWS.
-It is thought to be caused by inflammation and scarring of the tissues surrounding the lymph vessels, blood vessels and nerves.
+It is thought to be caused by inflammation and scarring of the tissues surrounding the lymph vessels, blood vessels, and nerves.

 Though most women experience cording after breast surgery – there is more focus on the prevention and treatment of lymphedema, causing many women to search for help very late for cording.
 The longer cording is left untreated, the tighter it becomes and the longer it takes to break down the cords.